wwnorton/design-system/README.md

 This repository uses [lerna](https://lerna.js.org/) to manage design system packages as a [monorepo](https://en.wikipedia.org/wiki/Monorepo).

-- [@nds/core](packages/core) is the foundation of the design system.
+- [@wwnds/core](packages/core) is the foundation of the design system.
 It contains modular [Sass](https://sass-lang.com/) declarations, mixins, functions, and design tokens (variables).
 It is the source of truth for the theming system and default styles.
 It has no dependencies.
-- [@nds/react](packages/react) is a [React](https://reactjs.org/) component library implementation of the design system.
-It depends on `@nds/core`.
+- [@wwnds/react](packages/react) is a [React](https://reactjs.org/) component library implementation of the design system.
+It depends on `@wwnds/core`.
 - [nds-docs](docs) is the documentation website where usage guides and examples live.
-It depends on `@nds/core` and uses [Vuepress](https://vuepress.vuejs.org/) as its static site generator.
-It does not use the `@nds` scope because it is not a library and is not published to the NPM registry.
+It depends on `@wwnds/core` and uses [Vuepress](https://vuepress.vuejs.org/) as its static site generator.
+It does not use the `@wwnds` scope because it is not a library and is not published to the NPM registry.

 ## Contributing